4rw44z/node_app/README.md

 # node_app
-Simple node app for Fetching GitHub Profile of Users Templating Engine :ejs
+Simple node app for Fetching GitHub Profile of Users Technologies I used:
+Nodejs
-Nodejs Express Js
+Express js
+Ejs
+MySql
+Ajax and jquery for Github API

 Steps To Start App: